NNDB

 Executive summary: Thinks Geneva Conventions are obsolete

 Former clerk for Laurence H. Silberman at the Court of Appeals, and later for U.S. Supreme Court Justice Clarence Thomas 1994-95.
-Served as Deputy Assistant Attorney General for the Office of Legal Counsel at the DOJ 2001-03, where wrote substantial parts of the PATRIOT act with Viet Dinh, and he co-authored a report that basically trashed the Geneva Conventions.
-He is now a law professor at U.C.
-Berkeley's Boalt Hall Law School.
+Served as Deputy Assistant Attorney General for the Office of Legal Counsel at the DOJ 2001-03, where he wrote substantial parts of the PATRIOT act with Viet Dinh, and co-authored a report that spat on the Geneva Conventions.

 The forty-two page memo in question, which he authored in January 2002, stipulated that since Afghanistan has no formal government to speak of, neither the Geneva Convention nor any other laws of war apply.
-This breaks a fifty-year U.S. military tradition of upholding those rules, rules that we adopted because we expect them to be applied to us.
-When the U.S. state department read Yoo's memo, they were "horrified", their chief legal advisor calling it "seriously flawed."
+This breaks a fifty-year U.S. military tradition of upholding those rules, rules that the U.S. adopted because the same rules protect captured American soldiers.
+When the U.S. state department read Yoo's memo, they were "horrified"; their chief legal advisor calling it "seriously flawed."
 But George W. Bush approved the policies in the memo, ultimately resulting in the Abu Ghraib fiasco and similar atrocities being committed in other Iraqi prisons as well as those in Afghanistan.

 Other related memos discuss how to avoid prosecution of War Crimes that are expected to be committed by Americans following these policies, though it is not clear whether Yoo had a hand in authoring those.